-Please describe the activities to be conducted with NCHIP funds over the project period and specifically address each of the priority areas (identified under Priority areas for grant funding).
+Please describe the activities to be conducted with NCHIP funds over the project period and specifically address how activities relate to each of the priority areas identified under "Priority areas for grant funding" on Page 7.
 Dollar amounts should be included for each funded task.

-- Courts.
+Courts.
 In recognition of the importance of court reporting to the development of complete and accurate criminal records, all applications should describe tasks and indicate the level of funds that will be made directly available to the courts.
-Where no funds are provided for court-directed disposition reporting activities, a certification by the appropriate state or tribal court official declining participation must be included with this section. - Unexpended funds.
-The application should describe the specific reasons that previously awarded NCHIP funds remain unexpended (if applicable) and include the current unexpended balance. - Compatibility with other systems.
-The application should describe the extent to which proposed activities are compatible with NIBRS, NCIC, NICS, IAFIS, and other applicable statewide or regional criminal justice information sharing standards or plans, including state anti-terrorism plans.
+Where no funds are provided for court-directed disposition reporting activities, a certification by the appropriate state or tribal court official declining participation must be included with this section.